Liverpool–Parramatta T-way

 The Liverpool–Parramatta T-way is a continuous series of bus-only lanes and bus roadways between Parramatta and Liverpool in Western Sydney.
 Completed in February 2003, the 31 km T-way was the first bus rapid transit infrastructure to be built in Sydney.

 Design and construction

-A project of the then New South Wales Ministry of Transport and the Roads & Traffic Authority, the T-way cost $346 million to build.
+A project of the New South Wales Ministry of Transport and the Roads & Traffic Authority, the T-way cost $346 million to build.

 The route runs through the central business district of Parramatta, before heading onto the Great Western Highway to South Wentworthville, after which it heads onto its own alignment next to the Sydney Water pipeline that runs from Prospect Reservoir.
 It then proceeds on its own alignment in an old freeway reservation through to Hoxton Park.
 At Brickmakers' Creek in Liverpool, it heads onto its own alignment to the centre of Liverpool and Liverpool railway station bus interchange.
 The system includes active traffic signal priority to give buses preference where the route crosses other roadways.